 Decorating for Christmas with dogs in the house can be a challenge.
 I’m always careful what ornaments I place on the tree at “tail height”, and I don’t usually put out presents until Christmas day unless I want them unwrapped early!
-With so many tempting things all over the house, it’s nice to make the dogs some of their very own decorations.
+With so many tempting but off-limits things around the house, it’s nice to make the dogs their own decorations like a personalized Christmas stocking.

-This year I made a DIY dog bone Christmas stocking just for my dog!
-This easy sewing project can be customized to match your own holiday decor.
-I love how the stocking looks hanging on my mantle because it gives an extra dog-obsessed touch to the rest of the decorations in my dog friendly home!
+I love how these dog bone stockings look hanging on my mantle because they give an extra dog-obsessed touch to the rest of the decorations in my dog-friendly home!

 How to Make a Dog Bone Christmas Stocking

 One of the reasons I love to DIY is because I can make things exactly how I want them.
 My holiday style is a little whimsical and vintage-inspired.
 For this DIY dog bone-shaped Christmas stocking, I picked out fabrics that perfectly coordinate with the rest of my holiday decor style.

 Living in a cold climate, I always enjoy the lights, decorations, and joy that the holidays bring.
 The dogs and I spend many nights cuddled up on the couch with the Christmas tree lit and a few candles on the mantle (check out my fave Fir Baby candle!).

 One of my favorite nights of the year is when we get the first big snow.
 I love to walk the dogs around my neighborhood when it’s peaceful and covered in a fresh layer of snowy shimmer.
 Walking in the snow and admiring my neighbors’ holiday decorations one of my favorite memories with my dogs every winter!
 That memory is the inspiration for the fabric I chose to use for this DIY stocking tutorial.